tdaff/automation/running.rst

    Structures that are compatible with VASP 5 can be read by faps.
-The code will read a standard POSCAR type file provided the line with atom types is given (i.e. files written by VASP 4 will not work)
+The code will read a standard POSCAR type file provided the line with atom types is given (i.e. files written by VASP 4 with only the atom counts will not work).

 .. object:: $JOBNAME.xyz